-She complies and goes on the type guff about being the market leader, something… something… excellent customer service.
+She complies and goes on to type some guff about being the market leader, something… something… excellent customer service.

 Meanwhile, Liz drops a blog about an award they paid for and gets on with the rest of her day (that to-do list isn’t going to do itself).

 Not all content is created equal.

 And until freelancers and SMEs realise they are neglecting their most valuable marketing tool, they won’t invest in it.
 Even when they do hire someone, they can’t help but say shit like this: